 Get Them Involved

-Take your kid shopping and let them pick out some things they may want to try.
-Pull a chair up to the kitchen counter and let them “help” you prepare.
+Parent’s can take kids shopping and let them pick out some things they may want to try.
+Pull a chair up to the kitchen counter and let them “help” prepare.
 Let them set or “decorate” the dinner table.
 Maybe let them pick out the dinner music.
 Just get them invested in the process.
-In the end, you might still have a picky eater but also an inspired future restaurateur.
-Your kid could be the next David Chang.
-Though that would make you one lucky peach.

 Make Dinner Fun